Sign in

 Cristiano Ronaldo of Portugal

-He scored his first with a paneka penalty and completed his brace with a spectacular overhead kick goal, taking his professional goal tally to 910.
-He then set up Pedro Neto to cap off a Player of the match display.
+He scored his first with a Panenka penalty and completed his brace with a spectacular overhead kick goal, taking his professional goal tally to 910.
+He then set up Pedro Neto to cap off a Player of the Match display.

 Despite ñot featuring in the final game against Croatia, Cristiano Ronaldo finished top scorer of League A with five goals, at least two more than any other player.